Online Map Collections

 The Library of Congress has custody of the largest and most comprehensive cartographic collection in the world with collections numbering over 5.5 million maps, and much more.

-The David Rumsey Historical Map Collection has over 92,000 fascinating historical maps online and a Georeferencer tool which allows you to overlay historic maps on modern maps or other historic maps.
+The David Rumsey Historical Map Collection has over 115,000 fascinating historical maps online and a Georeferencer tool which allows you to overlay historical maps on modern maps or other historical maps.

 The American Geographical Society Library Digital Map Collection currently contains over 14,000 maps, ranging from early maps of Asia to historical maps of Wisconsin and Milwaukee, and other American cities, states, and national parks.